alpeters/KaplanViolante2010/README.md

 Some of the data used for calibration is not fully described in the article.
 I have documented below the data I used that hopefully closely resembles that used by the authors.
 Finally, I to-date, I have only implemented the zero borrowing constraint (ZBC), not the natural borrowing constraint (NBC).

 ## Results and Discussion
-The following figures correspond to Figure 1 in the paper:
+The following figures correspond to Figure 1 in the paper, with the same axes for ease of comparison:

 ![](/images/zbc_lifecycle_means.png)

 ![](/images/zbc_lifecycle_inequality.png)

-* less savings leads to sharp consumption drop
-* possible due to mortality risk data
-* budget constraints
-*
+It is immediately apparent that the level of savings is significantly lower than that in the paper.
+This leads to a sharp consumption drop at the beginning of retirement.
+One possible source of this discrepancy may be due to a different mortality risk, as the data was not described in the paper.
+It is also possible that there is a bug in my code that I haven't yet located.
+The alternative budget constraint specification that I used would cause an increase in savings, so cannot be to blame for this difference.

 ## Data
 The data required was obtained and adapted as follows: